jblindsay/whitebox-tools/readme.txt

 - Added the OtsuThresholding tool, which uses Ostu's method for optimal binary thresholding, transforming the input image into background and foreground pixels.
 - Fixed a bug with polygon holes in the RasterToVectorPolygons tool.
+- Fixed a bug with the IndividualTreeDetection tool that prevented use of the min_height parameter when applied in batch mode.

 Version 2.3.0 (28-03-2023)
 - Added the new Whitebox Runner v2.0.
 This version of WbRunner is an entirely new application with many